7 Things to Know Before Starting a Food Cart Franchise Business

 Here are a few more key pointers when doing a background check on a franchise, according to the PFA:

-2. Franchises usually charge a franchise fee, plus royalties
+2. Franchises will charge a franchise fee, plus royalties

 All the benefits you get as a franchisee come at a cost.
 In exchange for selling products associated with the franchisor’s trademark, you’ll often need to pay a franchise fee — on top of royalty fees.